YenLegion/RDRFSR2/README.md

 # FidelityFx Super Resolution 2.0 for Red Dead Redemption 2

  This mod is a library for RDR2 which replaces Nvidia DLSS with AMD FidelityFX Super Resolution 2.0.

- This will not work with cracked versions of RDR2.
+ This WILL work with cracked versions of RDR2.

  An extended guide to help with any issues can be found on the Nexus mod description [here](https://www.nexusmods.com/reddeadredemption2/mods/1550)